Honey Lemon Pepper Wings (Grill or Oven)

 Honey lemon pepper wings are not only crispy, bold and full of flavor, they’re sweet, savory with a bit of tang.
 These hot lemon pepper wings make the perfect BBQ or game day appetizer.

-Instructions included to make hot honey lemon pepper wings on the grill, in the oven or in the air fryer.
+Instructions included to make hot honey lemon pepper wings on the grill, or in the oven.

 Black baking sheet with chicken wings.